WinFutureX/clownmdemu-x11/README.md

 - Sega Mega Drive and Mega-CD emulation
 - Audio support (via PulseAudio on Linux or sndio on OpenBSD)
 - Region autodetection (for cartridges only)
+- Mega-CD save RAM

 What you **don't** get:
 - A pretty UI
+- Save states
-- Save support, whether as save states or backup RAM
+- Cartridge save RAM
 - Remappable controls

 ## Building